-I’ve always been kind of intimidated by roasting up a whole bird.
+I’ve always been kind of intimidated to attempt a whole roasted chicken.
 I think because Thanksgiving turkeys seem like such a big deal I’ve always had it in my head that roasting a whole chicken was similarly tenuous.

 Guys.
 I was wrong.
 I had a frozen chicken sitting in the back of my freezer and thought it was about time to defrost and give it a whirl.
 It was juicy.
-It was crispy.
+The outside was crispy.
 It was flavorful and so delicious!

 I’m someone that usually sticks to legs and thighs.
 I’m a juicy dark meat kind of girl but for this whole roasted chicken recipe, I snag some white meat too because it is so moist and juicy.